sdk6kor/TestProject/README.md

 # TestProject
-Sample repo to get familar with Github
+Sample repo to get familar with Github.
+Project Created by Vidyardhi.